-If: the individual indicates that he/she used more than one SSN or allowed others to use his/her SSN,

-Then: the individual will need to contact their local Social Security office to resolve the issue or call 1-800-772-1213 to setup an appointment.
-Be sure to tell them to take a copy of the QC pattern and identifying information to the office with them.

-If: you need to develop a Z indicator for year(s) 1977 or earlier or a # sign indicator from the QC pattern, the following information:

-Then: Refer the case to the SSA Office of Central Records Operations for investigation using from SSA-512 (Locally duplicate as needed.).
-If you are developing for more than one individual, send a written request containing
+- If: the individual indicates that he/she used more than one SSN or allowed others to use his/her SSN, - Then: the individual will need to contact their local Social Security office to resolve the issue or call 1-800-772-1213 to setup an appointment.
+Be sure to tell them to take a copy of the QC pattern and identifying information to the office with them. - If: you need to develop a Z indicator for year(s) 1977 or earlier or a # sign indicator from the QC pattern, - Then: Refer the case to the SSA Office of Central Records Operations for investigation using form SSA-512, found on page 17 of this document, (locally duplicate as needed.).
+If you are developing for more than one individual, send a written request containing the following information:

-Name Social Security Number Date of Birth Year of Years in Question Return Address - Copy of the Output From the Query
+Name, Social Security Number, Date of Birth, Year or Years in Question, Return Address, Copy of the Output from the Query